 Rescue horses often require more intensive treatment than your average horse.
 For instance, a horse whose hooves have gone uncared for may require more frequent farrier visits and special shoeing.
 If you find that the horse needs training above what you can provide, then sending the horse to a professional trainer may be necessary.
 If you’re planning to rescue a horse, then make sure that you build up a large savings for these unexpected expenses.

 When you take on a rescue horse, you’re making a long-term commitment.
 Be prepared for lots of work and many expenses.
-But remember that you’ll also be lucky enough to give this rescue horse a great life.
+But remember that you’ll also be lucky enough to give this horse a great life.

 If a horse has been abused or neglected, he probably won’t be ready to trust anyone right away.
 Remember that you will need to be patient and will have to build a relationship with this horse before he can fully trust you.
 It takes time, but it’s also a very rewarding process.
+If you're looking for ways to build trust with your horse, try out some of these 5 Ways To Build Trust With Your Horse.